Avoiding Burnout Through Core Values: A People-Pleasing Perspective

 The Path to Burnout For Working Women

 The problem is that most of us are just living our life, rushing from one thing to another, completely oblivious to whether our actions are aligned with our core values or not.
-If you don't know what your core values are then its more likely you will violate them, where as if you spend time understanding them, you are much more likely to notice when something is out of alignment.
+If you don't know what your core values are then its more likely you'll violate them, where as if you spend time understanding them, you are much more likely to notice when something is out of alignment.

+In Freudenberger and North's 12 stage model of Burnout, Stage 5 is called “Revision of values”.
 The theory is that when you come up against something that challenges your core values you have a choice.
 You can either:

 Make a change and re align yourself, or